| Search our quarter-million Q&As |

 Michael Spillers- Buford, Georgia

-A. Hi, Michael.
-Sulphuric acid is readily available in 12 gallon carboys and 55 gallon drums (I'm not sure about 5 gallon containers).
-Plating, anodizing, and metal finishing shops use large quantities of this, so look up 'chemicals' or 'plating distributors' in the yellow pages of a nearby large city if you can't easily find it online.
+Concentrated acid is available in 12 gallon carboys and larger containers (I'm not sure about 5 gallon containers).
+Plating, anodizing, and metal finishing shops use large quantities of this, so look up 'chemicals' or 'plating distributors' in the yellow pages of a nearby large city or google it.
+The general product is available on-line as sulfuric acid based drain opener -- it's dangerous stuff, and off-label use makes it more so.

-However, I suspect that part of the problem may be in your wanting to pick it up rather than having it shipped.
+I suspect that part of the problem may be in your wanting to pick it up rather than having it shipped.
 This is a hazardous material with D.O.T. shipping restrictions.
-While there my be an exemption for small quantities of dilute acid for sale to consumers as battery acid, the suppliers may be prohibited, either by law or a good stewardship pledge, from allowing you to drive off with a larger container or a less dilute solution.
+While there may be an exemption for small quantities of dilute acid for sale to consumers as battery acid, the suppliers may be prohibited, either by law or by a good stewardship pledge, from allowing you to drive off with a larger container or a more concentrated solution.
 Good luck.

 Regards,